hadley/helpr/ideas.md

 ==================

 * DONE - Parse examples and add links to functions that are used
-* BUSY - Send selected/highlighted expression to R console
+* DONE - Send selected/highlighted expression to R console
-  * silently remove "bad" text
+  * DONE - silently remove "bad" text
+    * NEED - to remove the notification
-* WAIT - Evaluate all example code and interleave results back in html
+* BUSY - Evaluate all example code and interleave results back in html
   * see: http://ejohn.org/apps/learn/
+  * using evaluate package
 * DONE - Add jQuery to notify user
 * DONE - "Easy"(run) button
 * DONE - all executed code should appear in the console
-* BUSY - Rewrite the "replay" method for eval with details to produce html output.
+* DONE - Rewrite the "replay" method for eval with details to produce html output.
-  * be cool, make it S3
+  * DONE - baller status achieved - be cool, make it S3

 Dynamic help